-- Use as little flour as possible when rolling out the dough – Having chilled dough helps this process – more flour makes the dough tough.
+- Use as little flour as possible when rolling out the dough – having chilled dough helps this process – more flour makes the dough tough.

 - The rolling pin matters.
 Use one that feels great in your hands and moves well.
 Roll the dough towards you and spin the disk to keep an even thickness and shape when rolling.

-- Vent double-crust pies.
-To prevent soggy crusts.
+- Vent double-crust pies to prevent soggy crusts.

-- Pre-bake the shells for Pumpkin or other custard-filled pies.
+- Pre-bake the shells for custard pies.

 - Prick pre-baked pie shells with a fork so they don’t bubble up when setting.

 - Use aluminum foil or “pie shields” to protect the crust edges from getting too brown.